NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant interesting do you know the author?
 Aurora already has this functionality embedded onboard the device, with an open SDK and API endpoints

+9/28/2017 5:48 PM

+ **alexandre.barachant** :

+ >no, i just came across this. no idea if it works well